Data-Augmented Few-Shot Neural Emulator for Computer-Model System Identification: Limitations

 \section{Limitations}

-We assume a model whose dynamics are fully governed by a stencil operator; training is performed offline; we do not enforce structure-preserving constraints (e.g., symmetries or conservation laws) on the learned stencil; and our data-augmentation strategy is static (i.e., no dynamic/active learning).
-Furthermore, NSE targets stencil-based system identification, but standardized benchmarks with ground-truth operators and physics-aware diagnostics are scarce.
-Our primary evaluation--rollout error ($\log$-RMSE) on held-out initial conditions--provides useful signal yet only indirectly reflects physical fidelity (e.g., conservation, shock resolution, boundary fluxes).
+We assume a model whose dynamics are fully governed by a stencil operator; training is performed offline; we do not enforce structure-preserving constraints (e.g., symmetries or conservation laws) on the learned stencil; and our data-augmentation strategies are static (i.e., no dynamic/active learning).
+Furthermore, NSE targets stencil-based computer model system identification, but standardized benchmarks with ground-truth operators and physics-aware diagnostics are scarce.
+Our primary evaluation--rollout error~(characterized by $\log$-RMSE, NRMSE, and absolute errors) on held-out initial conditions--provides useful signal yet only indirectly reflects physical fidelity (e.g., conservation, shock resolution, boundary fluxes).
 Although non-intrusive, NSE remains coupled to the discretization and time integrator; modeling and integration errors may be conflated, and transferability across grids, boundary conditions, and to 3D or multiphysics settings remains untested.
-Developing standardized operator-identification benchmarks and richer, physics-grounded metrics is an important direction for future work.
+Developing standardized operator-identification benchmarks and richer, physics-grounded metrics is an important future direction of work.